6 Key Elements of Mentoring

-I have witnessed far too many leaders who say they mentor but do not invest time and energy.
-There are some key elements of mentoring which are vital for success, but you also need to invest time and energy in it, or it is simply not effective.
+I have witnessed far too many leaders who claim to mentor but fail to invest the necessary time and energy.
+Several key elements of mentoring are vital for success, but you also need to invest time and energy in it, sometimes via a mentoring program; otherwise, it is simply not effective.

 Sometimes mentoring is seen as the “soft stuff”, the “fluffy bits” and not critical.
-I beg to disagree.
-If you do not mentor, then you will not light the fires in the people you are meant to be leading, and both mentor and mentoree will be the lesser for it.
+I beg to differ.
+If you do not mentor, then you will not light the fires in the people you are meant to be leading, and both mentor and mentee will be the lesser for it.

 Oprah Winfrey said it brilliantly: “ A mentor is someone who allows you to see the light inside yourself”

 You will not develop anyone by managing them.
 Yes, managing them will get things done.
-But mentoring your people will lift performance to a different level.
+However, mentoring your team will elevate their performance to a new level.

-Mentoring will facilitate the kindling of that flame that drives us to excel beyond expectation.
-If you achieve that with your people – you are a leader, my friend!
+Mentoring will help ignite the spark that drives us to excel beyond our expectations.
+If you achieve that with your people, you are a leader, my friend!

 Being a mentor is not just an act of altruism; it’s a pathway to personal growth and professional development.
 Engaging in mentorship opens doors to expansive networks, often leading to unforeseen career opportunities.
 For instance, a survey by Forbes indicated that mentors frequently gain access to their mentees’ networks, broadening their professional landscape.
 Additionally, mentors develop leadership skills that are highly valued in the workplace, enhancing their career progression.
 As Richard Branson famously said, “Mentoring is a two-way street.
 The mentor gets wiser while mentoring and the mentee gains knowledge.”